13 June 2014

 label: EMI - nationality: England, UK

-4th studio album by Kate Bush is the first to be exclusively produced by herself, which would prove to be standard from hereon.
-Nowadays, two years in the making of a new album isn't a strange thing but considering the early 80s when artists often had a record contract obligation to release a new studio album each year, and the fact that Bush already started recording new songs upon her third album's release, two years was a long time in the studio then.
-The style is pretty much a continued journey from the predecessor Never for Ever (1980) and mostly art pop.
-The album may lack great single hits.
-"Sat in Your Lap" was released as the first single and reached #11 on the single charts but the remaining single releases from the album "The Dreaming", "There Goes a Tenner", and "Suspended in Gaffa" made much worse commercially.
+4th studio album by Kate Bush follows two years after Never for Ever (Sep.
+1980) and it's her first to be exclusively produced by herself, which would prove to be standard from hereon.
+Nowadays, two years in the making of a new album isn't a strange thing but considering the early 80s when artists often had a record contract obligation to release a new studio album every year, and the fact that Bush already started recording new songs upon her third album's release, then two years was a long time working on an album back then, but it appears that Bush really enjoyed studio work as she had rejected the idea of performing live.